BennyHg/Project-Beta/README.md

                             -  When the form is submitted, the service appointment should be saved in the application
                             -  create a link in the navbar to get to the Enter a service appointment form.

-    - List of appointments :
+    3. List of appointments: get the list of service appointment
                                     VIN,
                                     customer name,
                                     date and time of the appointment,